Archives

 Children’s brain development and music: a winning combination featured in today’s Telegraph

-MoosicologyThere’s a great, wonderful, comprehensive article in today’s Telegraph titled ‘Can music make your child cleverer?’
+There’s a insightful and comprehensive article that our founder was interviewed in by the Telegraph titled ‘Can music make your child cleverer?’

-Disclaimer: I am interviewed in it regarding my book The Music Miracle and the studies on music and children’s brain development.
+The article discusses our founders book “The Music Miracle – the scientific secret to unlocking your child’s full potential” and studies on music and children’s brain development.
 The article also features some tips (on how to engage musically with your child) from The Grown-Up’s Guide of the Moosicology Package.

 Still, I genuinely think it’s a fabulous read, as the writer has done a great bit of research to make one fact-packed and nicely written article!
 Furthermore, the benefits of music for children clearly need this kind of national exposure: us parents need to be more informed on how crucial music is for babies and children.
 I very nearly missed this opportunity myself with my son six years ago – not wanting to be a ‘pushy parent’, or ‘living my music dreams through my son’, I hesitated in introducing my peculiar obsession with music to him – so it was just as well I came across one study when he was just a few months old (in the wonderful parenting book What Every Parent Needs to Know by Margot Sunderland) – and when I started to look for more information, a whole new world opened up in scientific journals; a wealth of information on how music benefits the brain development of children.